anayrat/blog/content/post/2017/2017-11-26-jsonb-statistiques.en.md

 +++
-title = "PostgreSQL - JSONB et Statistiques" date = 2017-11-26T21:11:38+01:00
+title = "PostgreSQL - JSONB and Statistics" date = 2017-11-26T21:11:38+01:00
 draft = false

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["postgres","JSONB","statistiques"]
+tags = ["postgres","JSONB","statistics"]
 categories = ["Postgres"]

 # Featured image